︎ Re-thinking brand culture in uncertain times

-We’re reavaluating the idea of time, space, work and organizations.
+We’re reavaluating the idea of time, space, work and organization.

 Since this crisis started, loads of remote platforms immediately jumped into the opportunity of offering their services to help businesses adapt to remote working.
 That’s great and we definitely have a lot to learn from them, but I think we are missing something here.

-The current situation has forced most companies to modify their way of working and mindset to a completely new scenario and we should see it as a turning point for big changes.
+The current situation has forced most companies to modify their ways of working and mindset to a completely new scenario and we should see it as a turning point for big changes.

 ︎ Ask yourself the following questions: